Azure/AzOps/docs/wiki/Custom-Jq-Templates.md

 ## Introduction

 As a part of **AzOps Pull**, information retrieved from Azure is converted into files.
-This I done based on templates used by [jq](https://stedolan.github.io/jq/) at processing to filter and re-structure information.
+This is performed at processing with [jq](https://stedolan.github.io/jq/) which applies filters based on templates and re-structures information.

-For scenarios where you would like to customise the information structure, AzOps supports the use of *bring your own templates* by configuring two settings: `Core.SkipCustomJqTemplate` and `Core.CustomJqTemplatePath`.
+For scenarios where you need to customize the information filtered or its structure, AzOps supports the use of *bring your own templates* by configuring two settings: `Core.SkipCustomJqTemplate` and `Core.CustomJqTemplatePath`.

 The setting `Core.SkipCustomJqTemplate` represents the flag to enable (`$false`) or disable (`$true`) the capability and `Core.CustomJqTemplatePath` is the path to the folder location of your custom templates (default's to `.customtemplates`).